 Film review: The Madness of King George (1994), directed by Nicholas Hytner

 Based upon the Alan Bennett play, The Madness of King George is about King George III (Nigel Hawthorne).
-He seems happy as the ruler of the British Empire, he has a beloved wife in Queen Charlotte (Helen Mirren in what I’m guessing is meant to be a German accent), and plenty of children … Sure, the oldest son and heir to the throne, George the Prince of Wales (Rupert Everett), can’t wait for his old dad to croak, and his younger brother Frederick the Duke of York (Julian Rhind-Tutt) is at his side saying posh things like “oh RAA-THER” in agreement.
+He seems happy as the ruler of the British Empire, he has a beloved wife in Queen Charlotte (Helen Mirren with what I’m guessing is meant to be a German accent), and plenty of children … Sure, the oldest son and heir to the throne, George the Prince of Wales (Rupert Everett), can’t wait for his old dad to croak, and his younger brother Frederick the Duke of York (Julian Rhind-Tutt) is at his side saying posh things like “oh raa-THER” in agreement.

 It’s the 1780s and the friendly king goes from casually over-using the phrase “what what” to completely losing his mind.
 A priest in charge of a successful lunatic asylum is called in to help the king get better, but Dr Francis Willis (Ian Holm) has some rather barbarous methods.

 Meanwhile, Prince George is trying to become Prince Regent, Queen Charlotte wants her husband back, and King George is happy to recite Shakespeare and babble incoherently to himself.